isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution814.md

 ---
-title: Flavor CRM is a robust solution for keeping tracking of leads, conversion and managing experience of your customers.
-Our platform has been designed EdTech Businesses and can be used by any organisation in training business.
+title: Flavor CRM Version 1 - Basic Mode
 permalink: /productivity-solutions-grant/solutionrepo/solution814
 ---

 ### Description

-201404304K
+Flavor CRM is a robust solution for keeping tracking of leads, conversion and managing experience of your customers.
+Our platform has been designed EdTech Businesses and can be used by any organisation in training business.

 ### Details of Solution

-N.A.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Sodainmind_20200054_Annex_3_20200625144703_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria